usegalaxy-eu/ena-upload-cli/README.md

   -h, --help            show this help message and exit --action {add,modify,cancel,release}
                          add: add an object to the archive
+                         modify: modify an object in the archive
+                         cancel: cancel a private object and its dependent objects
-                         modify: modify an object in the --study STUDY         table of STUDY object
+                         release: release a private object immediately to public --study STUDY         table of STUDY object
   --sample SAMPLE       table of SAMPLE object --experiment EXPERIMENT